TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 25/Genesis 25.5.md

 ---

-And Abraham gave all that he had unto Isaac.
+Abraham gave all that he had to Isaac,